detekt/detekt/docs/pages/extensions.md

 #### autoCorrect property

 In detekt you can write custom rules which can manipulate your code base.
-For this a cli flag `--auto-corect` and the gradle plugin property `autoCorrect` exists.
+For this a cli flag `--auto-correct` and the gradle plugin property `autoCorrect` exists.
 Only write auto correcting code within the `Rule#withAutoCorrect()`-function.